sneakers-the-rat/surveillance-graphs/_sections/_models/surveillance.md

 	- Assumes that we are all subjects of surveillance, that the data is "out there" to be mined, and its heterogeneity is an inconvenience or technical problem.
 	- There is "one" of something - there is one index that refers to the concept of a man, or a given person, etc. rather than many contextual representations of that thing.
 		- the poltics of ontologies are neatly illustrated by the fact that "a woman is a woman" means precisely the opposite thing w.r.t trans woman to transmisics as compared to normal people.
+	- It doesn't have to work! as long as it seems like it does

 - YOU ONLY NEED TO DO THIS SCALE OF AUTOMATED EXTRACTION IF YOU PRESUPPOSE A UNIVERSE OF A FEW MASSIVE PLATFORMS OWNING EVERYTHING IN THE FIRST PLACE re: amazon product graph example in {% cite chaudhriKnowledgeGraphsIntroduction2022 %}